ILS 2180: SEXUALITY: SCIENCE/CULTURE/LAW

 connections might this statement have to Audre Lorde's poem?
 Support your

-argument with evidence from both texts (Weeks and Lorde) as well as
+argument with evidence from both texts as well as

 Lorde's bio.